Kathy Maister's Start Cooking

 Frozen pearl onions are a huge time saver and are delicious.
 They are all peeled and ready to go.
 You can also find pearl onions in a jar, which are also very good.

 You can buy fresh white, yellow, or red pearl onions.
 They are sweet, crisp, and just absolutely delicious but a bit of a pain to peel.
-(That’ll be another post!)
+(How to Peel Pearl Onions)

 When they plant these onions they pack them in very tightly so they are normally only grow to about one inch in diameter.